maxludden/supergene-v2/books/book01/md/chapter-0399.md

 Han Sen saw someone following the beetle knight but paid no mind to it.
 The beetle knight was a sacred-blood beast soul and was controlled by Han Sen, so it was not difficult to get rid of the followers.

 "I'm so sorry Mr. Hai Yun.
 Dollar had said himself that he prefer universal licenses."
-Su Xiaoqiao looked around and said, "four universal licenses from Han Sen… Going once…"
+Su Xiaoqiao looked around and said, "Four universal licenses from Han Sen… Going once…"

-Eventually, Han Sen won the auction of Meowth and had his beloved Back.
+Eventually, Han Sen won the auction of Meowth and had his beloved pet back.

 Even the sacred-blood gear spinning spear was bought by Hai Yun with two sacred-blood licenses.
 Han Sen did not expect this guy to be such a diehard fan of Dollar.